I was just browsing Twitter, minding my own business (prolly browsing thirst traps), when I came across this:

 So, fast-forward, almost 50 years later, and we now have police, not only being invited into our spaces, but also taking on performative symbolism to show how much they “support” us.
 All in observance of an event that was literally born out of violence and degradation enacted on the LGBTQ community.
 By that very same institution.

 Now, some lost souls (i.e. WhiteGayze™) might be thinking something like, “Well, sure.
 Police were bad back then, but can’t they be given an opportunity to change?!”
-For those who are thinking this…firstly, fuck you.
-Secondly, we don’t even have to look solely at past events.
+Well, the problem with that argument is they haven’t changed in any substantive way.
+We don’t even have to look solely at the past.
 Let’s talk about some of the anti-LGBTQ things police are currently doing, to this day.

 While not as common these days, Gay bars, bathhouses and other LGBTQ establishments around the country are still subject to raids.
 Who carries out said raids?
 You guessed it—police.